pavelvasev/qmlweb.components/readme.md

 ## TODO

+* ParamCookie - save/restore some property to cookie
 * RowLayout,ColumnLayout,GridLayout (with Layout attached properties)
 * ScrollView (seems to be simple as css.overflow), SplitView
 * Dialogs (at least Dialog class)